Course Section Information

 All assignments are listed at the end of each lesson under the "Reading Assignment" and "Assessing Your Learning" headings.
 The lessons can be accessed from the "Lessons" link on your Course Homepage.

-For the submission of the seven (7) original art assignments, you must either drop off your work at the college or send your work via U.S. Mail, as described below:
+For the submission of the seven (7) original art assignments, you must either drop off your work at the college or send your work via U.S. Mail, as described below.
+NOTE: All original art assignments will be returned to the student via US Mail at the end of the course.

 Distance Learning Drive-thru Drop Box